-In asking this, I also quickly discover that most people don’t know the difference between a low-code platform and a no-code solution, which sparks a lengthy and passionate explanation on my part.
-Because there are a number of very significant differences between low-code and no-code platforms, if you’re considering moving away from traditional application development, or even just want to try out visual application development, you’ll want to be aware of what you’re getting in each offering.
+But there are a number of very significant differences between low-code and no-code platforms.
+If you’re considering moving away from traditional application development, or even just want to try out visual application development, you’ll want to be aware of what you’re getting in each offering.

 What Is Low-Code and How Do You Use It?

-You can take an in-depth look at what low-code is by reading our aptly named blog, “What Is Low-Code.”
-But, simply put, low-code development is a way for developers to design applications quickly and with minimum hand-coding.
+Let’s start with low-code.
+Low-code development is a way for developers to design applications quickly and with minimum hand-coding.
 We use low-code as a noun, as in it’s a “thing” the same as Python or C#.
 We also use low-code as a verb to indicate a literal method of developing applications because as you develop your application, you are using less handwritten code than you would use normally.
+You can take an in-depth look at what low-code is by reading our aptly named blog, “What Is Low-Code.”

 You could write a whole blog about the benefits of low-code.
 In fact, we have.
 But for now, let’s take a top-level look at the biggest perks of low-code development before we examine what no-code brings to the table.